Who should get tested for COVID-19

-The second type of test is a serology (or antibody) test.
-These tests tell you if you had a previous infection by looking for antibodies in the blood.
+An antibody test tells you if you had a past infection by looking for antibodies in the blood.
 Antibodies are proteins made by the immune system when a germ enters a person’s body.
 Our immune systems help us fight off germs and diseases.
 The test uses a blood sample to look for antibodies made in response to SARS-CoV-2 rather than looking for the virus itself.
 It usually takes 1-3 weeks for the body to make antibodies in response to an infection.
 We do not know how much protection the antibodies might provide or how long this protection might last.

 How to get tested?

-Testing may be available at your doctor’s office, urgent care center, pharmacy, or other healthcare clinic.
+Testing may be available at your healthcare provider’s office, urgent care center, pharmacy, or other healthcare clinic.
 Some testing sites in Virginia are offering community testing events, such as drive-thru testing.
-Contact your doctor if you have symptoms and want to be tested for COVID-19.
+Contact your healthcare provider if you have symptoms of COVID-19 or have been exposed to COVID-19 and want to be tested.

 To find testing sites in your area, visit the website Virginia COVID-19 Testing Sites.
-This site is updated frequently.
-Each site has different policies and procedures for testing and billing.
+This website is updated frequently.
+Each testing site has different policies and procedures for testing and billing.
 Please reach out to the individual site for information about testing availability.

 How much does testing cost?